emilynordmann/AllOfUs-data-analysis/docs/03-tidying.md

 [^03-intro-to-viz-1]: Just because a table is long doesn't mean it is tidy (see examples [here](https://kiwidamien.github.io/what-is-tidy-data.html)) but they're often used synonymously which we're going to adopt for the purposes of this chapter.

-Whilst wide-form data is intuitive for humans to read and enter data into, it can also be a little difficult to work with in R. Instead, we often need to use "<a class='glossary' target='_blank' title='A format for data that maps the meaning onto the structure.' href='https://psyteachr.github.io/glossary/t#tidy-data'>tidy data</a> in long-form [^03-intro-to-viz-1], which is data in a format that makes it easier to combine data from different tables, create summary tables, and visualise your data.
+Whilst wide-form data is intuitive for humans to read and enter data into, it can also be a little difficult to work with in R. Instead, we often need to use "<a class='glossary'>tidy data<span class='def'></span></a> in long-form [^03-intro-to-viz-1], which is data in a format that makes it easier to combine data from different tables, create summary tables, and visualise your data.

 -   Each observation must have its own row
 -   Each variable must have its own column